Mitch Daniels: Tuition freezes and cost reductions

-The total cost of attending Purdue has fallen since Daniels assumed Purdue's presidency, however Purdue’s tuition revenue per student increased modestly despite the freeze, partially because the number of foreign and out-of-state students increased.
 Tuition at Purdue, prior to Daniels' arrival, had increased every year since 1976.
 Two months after Daniels assumed his role as president, Purdue announced it would freeze tuition for two years, eventually extending the freeze for ten years, through 2023.
 As a result, multiple graduating classes will leave Purdue having never experienced a tuition increase.
 Annual student borrowing is down a third and the Purdue loan default rate is 2.2% versus 7.1% for the average borrower from a four-year public university and 5.1% for Purdue borrowers prior to the tuition freeze.
 The university claims that students and families will have saved over a billion dollars over the course of the ten years.
 No student fees have been approved since the tuition freeze was enacted, although a mandatory student wellness fee that students lobbied for prior to Daniels' arrival at Purdue was allowed to take effect but was later reduced under Daniels' direction.
+The total cost of attending Purdue has fallen since Daniels assumed Purdue's presidency.
+However, revenue per student increased modestly despite the freeze, partially because the number of foreign and out-of-state students increased, most significantly among graduate students.

 Daniels announced the first tuition freeze before the state had determined Purdue's funding for the next biennium.
 Amidst questions about the timing, Daniels argued that he didn't need to wait because "it doesn't matter what the General Assembly does.
 This is the right thing to do and we are going to do it" The first tuition freeze required the university to find $40 million in savings or new revenue.
 In order to make up for the lost revenue from tuition freezes, Daniels and the Purdue Board of Trustees focused on finding operating efficiencies such as consolidating information technology data centers, investing cash reserves, and switching to a consumer-driven health plan for employees.

 Daniels also reduced meal plan rates for students by 10 percent, froze housing costs, and cut the university's cooperative education fees which had previously increased every year.
 Due to the adjustments, the average cost of room and board at Purdue declined from the second most expensive to the most affordable in the Big Ten.

 In fall 2014, Daniels announced a deal with Amazon to save students on textbooks and provide students, faculty and staff with free one day shipping to locations on campus.
 The partnership was ended by Amazon in 2018 but the on campus stores remain in place.